North American Soccer League

 Jan.
 7: Brisbane, Australia Arrive after traveling for 18 hours!

-Relaxing in Australia
+Relaxing in Adelaide, Australia

-Program from game in Auckland, New Zealand
+Program from the Canterbury game

 Date Location Opponent Score Notes